Precordior in brief

 Winning the EIC SME2 grant from the European Commission represents a major milestone in our company's path towards the global markets.
 On one hand, the grant is only awarded to the top 4% of applying European SMEs, and we are proud to join this highly selective group of SMEs expected to move the future market.
 On the other hand, the $2.2m grant now enables Precordior to aim beyond atrial fibrillation and at detecting other often unnoticed but deadly cardiac disorders: heart failure (HF) and coronary artery disease (CAD).
 After the SME2 project in 2022, we plan to launch our HF and CAD product suite to the market.

 We are also participating in several other European funded projects.
 In the $38.4m Applause project we are developing a flexible multi-sensor patch for continuous cardiac monitoring and detecting of HF over a two-week period.
 In the $74.1m Moore4Medical project we develop a bed monitoring system for cardiac monitoring and detection of AFib, HF and CAD during sleep.
-We also plan to enhance our bed monitoring capabilities in a new proposed $38m EU-funded project targeting real-time monitoring of vital signs of newborns.

 By 2025 our target is to provide a full range of cardiac monitoring solutions from one-minute measurements (via app) to 24/7 monitoring for up to two weeks (via patch) to long-term monitoring for months to years during sleep (via bed monitoring).